Axion Production and Detection Using a Dual NMR-type Experiment

-using a pair of NMR-type experiments.
-Axion production is realized by an ``inverse'' version of an NMR-based axion detector, where the precessing spins of nuclei driven by an external alternating magnetic field generate an oscillating axion field, which can in turn be detected by an additional nearby NMR device.
+In this {\it Letter}, we present a novel production and detection scheme for axions that relies solely on the axial current interaction between axions and nucleons using a pair of NMR-type experiments, providing the first comprehensive dynamical framework for laboratory-scale axion production.
+Independent of the ambient axion abundance, axion production is realized by an ``inverse'' version of an NMR-based axion detector, where the precessing spins of nuclei driven by an external alternating magnetic field generate an oscillating axion field, which can in turn be detected by an additional nearby NMR device.
 This experimental setup extends current spin-precession axion experiments, such as CASPEr~\cite{Budker:2013hfa,Graham:2013gfa,Abel:2017rtm,JacksonKimball:2017elr,Wu:2019exd,Garcon:2019inh,Aybas:2021nvn}, to probe axions not sourced cosmologically.

 Unlike axion dark matter, which oscillates at its mass and has a finite coherence time, the NMR-generated axion field is produced coherently at the nuclear spin precession frequency, independent of the axion mass.
 This allows a dual-NMR setup to probe a wide range of axion masses with a single resonance frequency and enables much longer interrogation times than typical dark matter searches.
 Moreover, the axion field gradient—which drives the NMR detector—is determined by the source geometry and distance, and can be significantly larger than the corresponding gradient in the dark matter case.
 Together, these features provide promising sensitivity to the axion-nucleon coupling $g_{aN}$, even though the generated field amplitude remains much smaller than that of ambient axion dark matter.